Skip to main content

 Throughout history, men have made home design choices purely for the purpose of pleasure and a reflection of their personal interests.
 Ancient Egyptians decorated their homes with murals and sculptures.
 The Greeks added impressive architectural features to their homes, demonstrating their status and civic pride.
 We could fill this entire magazine with the design contributions of Thomas Jefferson.
 Decorative elements made of materials from all over the world celebrate our global economy and our appreciation for other cultures, and today’s man draws upon influences from all of these to create an eclectic space that is truly his own.

 I’ve always been the kind of girl who gets along well with men.
 My father is a great guy who likes to build things.
 My father-in-law always tells the best story in the room.
-My brother collects coins and guns, like Custom Rifles with accessories like rifle sights, and loves going to an indoor firing range.
+My brother collects coins and guns.
 My brothers-in-law and nephews are athletes, builders, hikers, hunters and huge sports fans.
 My husband is a waterfowler and a fisherman and has well-trained dogs…and canoes…and a pickup truck…and a bunch of other manly stuff.1 Even my son has a Lego collection that is the envy of the second grade.
 You get it: I have an appreciation for men and their manly pursuits.

 That’s why I wanted to showcase some of Central Virginia’s most interesting men and how they utilize their homes to support their hobbies.
 Take a look.
 I think you’ll like it.